leung018/multiple-choice-generator/README.md

 ## Introduction

 This project aims to develop a web application prototype that allows users to play previously saved multiple-choice questions, with the choices generated in a different order each time they play.
-The project also focuses on incorporating standard engineering practices such as automated testing, continuous integration, continuous deployment, and maintaining descriptive changes through small pull requests and focused commits.
+The project also focuses on incorporating standard engineering practices such as **automated testing**, **continuous integration**, **continuous deployment**, and maintaining descriptive changes through **small pull requests** and **focused commits**.

 ## Target Features